oneuser24/ibm-front-end-lab-ecommerce_rtk/README.md

 2. Navigate to a clone folder in terminal
 3. Run in terminal ```npm install```
 4. Run in terminal ```npm run preview```
-5. Follow link to view React Application with a form in a web browser
+5. Follow link to view React Application with a shopping cart in a web browser

 # React + Vite